efmkoene/efmkoene.github.io/_posts/2021-01-18-Implementing_the_Cagniard_de_Hoop_Method.md

 end
 ```
 <!-- {% endraw %} -->

+Note, interestingly, how we used "I" to represent an identity matrix without specifying the size.
+I suppose this means that the resulting code can actually be run *faster*, as the meaning of the "I" operator is used, rather than its matrix representation.
+Clever.

 #### Eigenvalue decomposition
 Next, we require the (repeated) eigenvalue decomposition of matrix `A`.
 Ideally, I can plot the results.
 This took me quite a while in Julia, as the plotting parameters are not in the slightest as comfortable as those in MATLAB.
 Eventually, I settled on using the PyPlot back-end.
 In this way, we can plot the slowness surface of a given stiffness matrix.
 For example, the following code that puts the ideas from above into practice may be run (ending on `gcf()`, to display the result within `juno`; the `close()` command that follows it is required to restart drawing, as the `plot()` command just writes on top of the previous result.).